Monash-HPR/InductionChallenge/README.md

 ## Tips
 Before we get to the maths, take a moment to read some of these tips.
+### Stuck?
+Running into a problem you just can't seem to solve?
+Getting a ridiculous error that looks like an alien language?
+Google your problem - 99% of the time someone else has answered your question on StackOverflow.
+If you are still stuck then **ask for help!**

 ### Optimising Your Cython Code
 As Cython is compiled, you can assign types to variables to improve the speed of your program.
 For example, instead of writing
 ```